Events in 2017

 With the help of the BAFTA Albert staff we delivered Carbon Literacy training for screen professionals.

-We are keen to promote the excellent work done by the BAFTA ALBERT consortium.You can find information on the work ALBERT have been doing as well as case studies and tips on sustainability for screen in the
+We are keen to promote the excellent work done by the BAFTA ALBERT consortium.You can find information on the work ALBERT have been doing as well as case studies and tips on sustainability for screen.

 Please contact Fiona MacLennan for more information and to arrange attendance at our next session.